econumo/.github/profile/README.md

 #### Getting Started

-- To self-host the free version of [Econumo One](https://econumo.com/docs/edition/), please follow the instructions in [the repository](https://github.com/econumo/econumo-one).
+- To self-host the free version [Econumo One](https://econumo.com/docs/edition/), please follow the instructions in [the repository](https://github.com/econumo/econumo-one).